-A graduate from a regionally accredited high school
+• Graduated from a regionally accredited high school or home school program.

-A transfer student in good standing, from a regionally accredited university/college
+• Been a transfer student, in good standing, from a regionally accredited university/college

-If these requirements cannot be met, students should seek admission under the special student, high school student, or international student categories.
+If you do not meet these requirements cannot be met, students can seek admission under the Special Students or High School Students category.

-As an equal opportunity institution, the College accepts all applicants without regard to race, religion, color, creed, national origin, sex, age, physical disability, or veteran status.
+As an equal opportunity institution, the college accepts all applicants without regard to race, color, religion, national origin, age, disability, sex/gender (to include orientation, identity, or expression), military/veteran status, or any other characteristic protected by law and/or KCKCC policies.

 Students who falsify admissions information and/or fail to submit all transcripts as required by state law are subject to academic dismissal.